Nabeel Qureshi (author)

+Qureshi authored three books: Seeking Allah, Finding Jesus: A Devout Muslim Encounters Christianity, Answering Jihad: A Better Way Forward, and No God But One: Allah or Jesus.
 In August 2016, Qureshi announced that he had been diagnosed with stage IV stomach cancer.
 After a year of treatment, he died on September 16, 2017.

-Background
+Biography

-Qureshi was born in San Diego, California to Pakistani Ahmadi Muslim parents who immigrated to the United States.
+Qureshi was born in San Diego, California, to Pakistani Ahmadi Muslim parents who immigrated to the United States.
 His father served in the U.S. Navy throughout Qureshi's childhood, ultimately becoming a lieutenant commander before retiring.
 Qureshi described his childhood home in positive terms, stating that his parents "modeled love for others and love for country".

 In 2001, Qureshi attended Old Dominion University in Virginia and served as the president of the Pre-Medical Honor Society.
 He also studied Islamic apologetics and engaged Christians in religious discussions.
 After one such discussion with a Christian at Old Dominion University, David Wood, the two became friends and began a years-long debate on the historical claims of Christianity and Islam.
 According to Qureshi, Wood encouraged him to research Christianity and Islam in an equally objective light.
-Qureshi recounted that he had been happy with his faith and with his Muslim community and did not want to leave it, but he ultimately converted to Christianity after years of dialogue with Wood.
+Qureshi recounted that he had been happy with his faith and with his Ahmadi community and did not want to leave it, but he ultimately converted to Christianity after years of dialogue with Wood.
 He described his conversion as "the most painful thing [he] ever did" because he subsequently lost most of his friendships and relationships with fellow Muslims.